 Zoot completely changed their wetsuit lineup, and we are still getting used to the new naming convention and models.
 The entry-level suit, though, is the M Wave 1.
-It uses Yamamoto #39 neoprene for a great combination of buoyancy and durability, and low-friction SCS coating to provide maximum glide through the water.
+It uses Yamamoto #38 neoprene for a great combination of buoyancy and durability, and low-friction SCS coating to provide maximum glide through the water.
 Like the S3 from Orca, the Flash uses different panel thicknesses depending on location to tailor a balance between flexibility and buoyancy – 4mm in the torso nd 3mm in the legs.
 In the $225 – $250 range, the Wave 1 is definitely at the bottom of the price range for entry-level wetsuits, so a good option for those on a budget.
 Note that Zoot makes their suits gender-specific, so you will want to choose a M or W model depending on your gender.
 Find it here.

-The Vortex from Xterra is a great value suit from a popular manufacturer in Xterra.
-It’s priced at the higher end of the entry-level wetsuit price range, Xterra packs in the features that are often found in more of a mid-level suit…. so you really get a good value.
-The Volt has a feature set that’s tough to match.
-It uses 5mm neoprene in the front and 3mm in the back.
-The 5mm panels provide buoyancy while the reduced thickness in the back gives improved flexibility over the large muscle groups.
+The Volt from Xterra is a great value suit from a popular manufacturer in Xterra.
+While it comes in at the higher-end of the entry-level wetsuit price range, Xterra packs in the features that are often found in more of a mid-level suit…. so you really get a good value.
+The Volt has a feature set that’s tough to match for a new triathlete.
+It uses 3mm neoprene in the front and 2mm in the back.
+The 3mm panels provide buoyancy while the reduced thickness in the back gives improved flexibility over the large muscle groups.
 The suit is coated with the slick Composite Skin coating.
-One of the biggest differences with the Vortex is that unlike other entry-to-mid range wetsuits, it uses a high quality liner for maximum stretch and comfort throughout it’s construction instead of just the shoulders and elbows.
+One of the biggest differences with the Volt is that unlike other entry-to-mid range wetsuits, it uses a high quality liner for maximum stretch and comfort throughout it’s construction instead of just the shoulders and elbows.
 If you want to increase your budget by $50 or $75, you can consider the Vortex which is a very good suit in its own right and will give you even more contrast between the panelling.
-You can get a significant 50% discount on the Vortex and other Xterra wetsuits by using our code, ‘EBOOK‘, when buying directly from their site at www.xterrawetsuits.com.
+You can get a significant 50% discount on the Volt and other Xterra wetsuits by using our code, ‘EBOOK‘, when buying directly from their site at www.xterrawetsuits.com.

 Blue Seventy Sprint

 The Sprint from Blue Seventy is one of the sharpest looking suits out there – after all, who doesn’t want be fast and look good on raceday.
 It’s available in 14 different sizes, so there are a lot of fit options for both men and women.
 Aside from the Sprint, we just really like what Blueseventy (or “blueseventy” as they are branding themselves) is doing with its wetsuit lineup, a company that has been making great wetsuits for many years.
 Blueseventy also makes a “femme fit” model of their suits, designed specifically for a female figure.
 The bulk of the suit is constructed from 5mm neoprene, and large stretch panels in the shoulders allow for full range of motion.
 It includes thicker leg padding for more buoyancy.
 At a price of around $220, it is an excellent overall value and gives you a high quality suit from arguably the most innovative manufacturer in the business today.
+Find it here.

 If you want to push your budget just a little further up into the entry-level range and begin to get into the mid-range wetsuits, we are intrigued by the 2XU A:1 Active model.
 Newer to the market, this wetsuit borrows some of the buoyancy characteristics of more expensive suits with the cleverly-named “rollbar” technology.
 2XU has proven to be one of the more active gear makers lately in terms of improving their technology, so we like what we see in the A:1 Active.
 2XU wetsuits also come with a one-year warranty, which can provide some peace-of-mind to spending a little more money.

-While we are at it we also like the Blue Seventy Fusion, a wetsuit that is in the $325 price range, taking it just out of the entry-level space.
+While we are at it we also like the Blue Seventy Fusion, a wetsuit that is at a price that just barely takes it out of the entry-level space.
 For the extra money, you get a sophisticated paneling of 3, 4, and 5 millimeter neoprene in the wetsuit, with a special emphasis on making the legs very buoyant.
 For swimmers who maybe are not as confident in open water, those extra-buoyant legs might provide peace-of-mind that is very welcomed come race day.
-You can find the Fusion for $325 or less here, through our partnership with them.
+You can find the Fusion for $325 or less here, through our partnership with Blueseventy.

 What to Look For